 The three Lakes of Killarney are separated by two narrow channels with bridges over them.
-The gap between the Upper and Middle Lakes is quite narrow, and the water is quite turbulent.
+When I visited the gap between the Upper and Middle Lakes under Old Weir Bridge was quite narrow, and the water was quite turbulent.

 The journey continues across the Middle Lake and into the wide expanse of Lower Lake, until eventually you round a corner and there is Ross Castle, and the coach waiting to take you back to your starting point.
 Or not in our case, as the chap was still digging up the road in Killarney, and everything was at a standstill.